leonardogirlanda-unifi2026/batra-italy-mismatch/README.md

 Sequences were removed if they:

-- lacked complete primer-binding sites
+- lacked complete primer-binding sites, two species were escluded this way `results/insilico_filtering_results/species_incomplete_primer_sites.txt`
-- showed mismatch patterns inconsistent with other sequences of the same species
+- showed mismatch patterns inconsistent with other sequences of the same species, two records were discarded this way `results/insilico_filtering_results/accessions_discarded_seq.txt`

 ### Final curated dataset